vryy/4C/CONTRIBUTING.md

 git checkout master
 git pull
 git checkout <branchName>
-git rebase master
+git merge master
 ```
 though there are others that are equally valid.

-> **Note:** It might happen that conflicts arise during the `git rebase master` operation.
+> **Note:** It might happen that conflicts arise during the `git merge master` operation.
+After seeing a conflict, you can do two things:
-Resolve each conflict, then continue with `git rebase --continue`.
+>
+> * Decide not to merge.
+Run `git merge --abort` to abort the merge operation and to restore your version of the code (without incorporating changes from `master`).
+> * Resolve the conflicts.
+Git will mark the conflicts in the working tree.
+Edit the files into shape and `git add` them to the index.
+Use `git commit` to seal the deal.

-> **Note:** You might want to do this on a regular basis to ease resolving of possible conflicts.
+> **Note:** You might want to integrate changes from `master` on a regular basis to ease resolving of possible conflicts.

 [↑ Contents](#contents)